 Therefore, it is full of calcium, iron, zinc, and potassium.

-Stevia is a sweetener that has been approved by the FDA as a useful alternative for sugar.
+Stevia is a sweetener that has been approved by the FDA as a useful alternative to sugar.
 It contains anti-diabetic and anti-oxidant properties.
 Furthermore, it can suppress plasma glucose levels and boost glucose tolerance.

-Stevia is not technically an artificial sweetener because it is made from the stevia plant leaves.
-This sweetener can increase insulin production, insulin effect on the cell membranes, keep the blood sugar in check, and prevent complications from type 2 diabetes.
+Stevia is not technically an artificial sweetener because it is made from stevia plant leaves.
+This sweetener can increase insulin production, insulin an effect on the cell membranes, keep the blood sugar in check, and prevent complications from type 2 diabetes.

 Even though stevia is natural, many brands manufacture highly processed stevia with various ingredients.
 So, the best way to know if the stevia we are consuming is safe is to grow our own plant at home.

-If we have diabetes or are at the risk of developing it, it is a good idea to choose a healthier alternative to sugar and other refined sugars.
+If we have diabetes or are at risk of developing it, it is a good idea to choose a healthier alternative to sugar and other refined sugars.
 Therefore, we suggest choosing natural healthier sweeteners that will not affect blood sugar levels.